Mondly Review: Offers Innovative Technology But Won’t Get You All the Way to Fluency

 Mondly encourages you to learn to translate between a language familiar to you (whether that’s your mother tongue or a secondary language you’re fluent in) and the language you want to learn.

 This is done through a mixture of typing, listening, speaking and choosing words from a list.

 This makes it a little bit easier to get into learning than it otherwise would be.

 Variety of learning methods

 Mondly’s model combines daily lessons tailored for you with a “pathway” through the various topics and levels involved in learning a new language.
-This is combined with innovative features such as the augmented reality lessons and a chatbot.
+This is combined with innovative features such as augmented reality lessons and a chatbot.

-We’ll go into more detail about each of these below, but the beauty of Mondly is in their combination.
+I’ll go into more detail about each of these below, but the beauty of Mondly is in their combination.
 You’re never using the exact same method all the time, so you won’t get bored!

 The language learning chatbot is designed to emulate a conversation, giving you a chance to put the language you’re learning into practice.

 Your teacher will speak to you in your language, before conjuring objects to teach you about them.
-The first lesson is about animals, and she makes a big impression by appearing to create a lion out of thin air.

 The Pros of Mondly